dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 Experiment flag: static-extensions

 This document specifies extensions with static capabilities.
-This is a feature that supports the addition of static members and/or factory constructors to an existing declaration that can have such members, based on a generalization of the features offered by `extension` declarations.
+This is a feature that supports the addition of static members and/or constructors to an existing declaration that can have such members, based on a generalization of the features offered by `extension` declarations.

 ## Introduction